kovan-testnet/faucet/README.md

 ## Gitter Channel (Manual Github Verification)

-You can receive Kovan Ether manually (uptime is not guaranteed, and you may have to wait for a verifier to respond) using the Gitter channel:
+You can receive Kovan Ether using Gitter (uptime is not guaranteed, and you may have to wait for a verifier to respond).
+Simply comment with your Kovan address in the following Gitter channel:

 https://gitter.im/kovan-testnet/faucet

-Simple comment with your Kovan address.

 ### Manual Github Verification Rates